Cliff Richard: 1976–1994: Renaissance

 In August 1986, Richard was involved in a five-car crash in torrential rain on the M4 motorway in West London.
-Richard's car was a write-off,as another car swerved and braked hard.
+Richard's car was a write-off, as another car swerved and braked hard.
 Richard hurt his back in the accident, but was not seriously injured.
 Police called for a cab from the accident scene so that he was able to perform that night in the Time musical.
 After the show, Richard said: "I'm lucky to be here".
 He said that his seatbelt had prevented him from flying through the windscreen.

 In October 1986, "All I Ask of You", a duet that Richard recorded with Sarah Brightman from the Andrew Lloyd Webber musical version of The Phantom of the Opera reached No. 3 in the UK singles chart.
 1987 saw the release of his Always Guaranteed album, which became his best-selling album of all-new material, and included the two top-10 hit singles "My Pretty One" and "Some People".

 Richard concluded his thirtieth year in music by achieving a UK Christmas No. 1 single in 1988 with "Mistletoe and Wine", while simultaneously holding the No. 1 positions on the album and video charts with the compilation Private Collection, which collected his biggest hits from 1979 to 1988.
 "Mistletoe and Wine" was Richard's 99th UK single and spent four weeks at the top of the chart.
 It was the best-selling UK single of 1988, shifting 750,000 copies.
 The album was certified quadruple platinum, becoming Richard's first to be certified multi-platinum by the BPI since it had introduced multi-platinum awards in February 1987.

 In May 1989, Richard released his 100th single, "The Best of Me", becoming the first British artist to achieve the feat.
 The single peaked at No. 2 in the UK.
 It was also the lead single from the UK top ten album Stronger.
 Released along with the singles "I Just Don't Have the Heart" (UK No. 3), "Lean On You" (No. 17) and "Stronger Than That" (No. 14), the album become Richard's first studio album to amass four UK top twenty hits.

-In 1989, Richard received the Brits Awards honour for "Outstanding Contribution".
+In 1989, Richard received the Brit Awards honour for "Outstanding Contribution".
 In June that year, he played London's Wembley Stadium for two nights with a spectacular titled The Event in front of a combined audience of 144,000 people.